dgroomes/browser-extension-framework/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [ ] TypeScript in combination with other tooling (npm, webpack) is so hard.
+* [x] DONE (I got this resolved while doing the 'eject DCL' task.
+The trick was installing as 'devDependencies') TypeScript in combination with other tooling (npm, webpack) is so hard.
 I'm naming my Chromium and Firefox TypeScript type declaration packages with the name `@types` just to get things to work.
 The TypeScript compiler makes some assumptions about this package and things "just work" if the type declarations are in `node_modules/@types`.
 This is strange in my opinion because why should the owner of the `@types` package (DefinitelyTyped) have a monopoly on type